Llamalland/BuggyCode/README.md

 # BuggyCode
-Code for insect electrophysiology and behavioural experiment stimuli and analysis
+Code for insect electrophysiology and behavioural experiment stimuli, analysis and data visualisation